 Saline nasal sprays can also open breathing passages and may be used freely.

 Cough preparations are not hugely effective.
 For minor coughs, water and fruit juices probably help the most.
-The FDA and manufacturers now say that over-the-counter cough and cold medicines should not be given to children under 4.
+The FDA and manufacturers now say that over-the-counter cough and cold medicines should not be given to children under age 4.

 Gargling with salt water can help relieve a sore throat.